 CBD CLINIC™: An Ideal Match for Your Practice

 This professional line offers five formulations dosed according to a pain level system, so you, the medical professional, can use the appropriate formulation to match each patient’s symptoms.
-These high-end products are distributed exclusively to clinical professionals, supporting your practice with pain relief that is effective and trustworthy.
+These high-end products are distributed exclusively to clinical professionals, supporting your practice with temporary pain relief that is effective and trustworthy.

 Easing the Patient’s Road to Recovery

 Your patients’ health is important to you.
-Help them get the most out of treatment and post-therapeutic recovery while building a trusted relationship – by using and recommending exclusive pain-relief topicals that have natural ingredients and proven quality that you can depend on.
+Help them get the most out of treatment and post-therapeutic recovery while building a trusted relationship – by using and recommending exclusive temporary pain-relief topicals that have natural ingredients and proven quality that you can depend on.